peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 interpolating gaseous optical thicknesses on the interval between the minimal and maximal zenith an gles attained during a chosen intermittence period.-->

-### Dependece of optical thickness on the zenith angle
+### Dependece of Optical Thickness on the Zenith Angle

 <!-- In the monochromatic RTE, the depnedence of optical path on the inverse of
 cosine of the zenith angle $\mu_0$ is linear: